"Using Your Own Tissues To Heal"

 “Using Your Own Tissues to Heal”

-The term “Biocellular” refers to the combination of important biological chemicals (such as growth factors, signal proteins and chemicals important to wound healing) & seem to function with a group of more primitive "undesignated" cells within our body which are reported to participate in tissue repair and regeneration.
+Regenerative Medicine is coming to the forefront because it is a minimally invasive, outpatient care which allows the body to perform it needed healing and repair WITHOUT open Surgery!
+A common term, “Biocellular” or "Orthobiologic" treatment refers to the combination of important biological chemicals (such as growth factors, signal proteins and chemicals important to wound healing) & seem to function with a group of more primitive "undesignated" cells within our body which are reported to participate in tissue repair and regeneration.
 Science and Medicine have entered into what is termed “translational medicine” where laboratory and clinical science has demonstrated important contributions and joins the clinical application of the science in humans.
 There has been much controversy concerning the use of “stem cells” in the current practice of medicine.
 Unfortunately, this usually is interpreted as being “embryonic” (fetal stem cells), implying destruction of embryo’s or fetus tissues.
-WE DO NOT USE ANY perinatal, fetal, or non-autologous (meaning coming from someone else) often advertised.
+WE DO NOT USE ANY perinatal, fetal, or non-autologous (meaning coming from someone/someplace else) as often advertised.

 What is used in Biocellular Regenerative Medicine at this time is limited to a person’s own ADULT (non-embryonic) cells felt capable of participating in healing and regeneration.
 Derived from your own tissues (usually adipose (fat) tissues or bone marrow aspirates), the small nucleated cells found closely associated with the small vascular tissues (capillaries) are now recognized and reported in peer-reviewed Medical and Scientific literature as serving important roles in maintaining normal tissue content (homeostasis) PLUS have the ability to respond to injury or disease processes in a constant effort to heal or repair damaged cells (as in aging, arthritis, musculoskeletal tissues, painful disorders, etc.).
 The remarkable design of the human body uses these reservoirs of available, non-differentiated cells as the first responders in the situations of major or micro-trauma and aging.
 By secretion of certain chemicals from an injured site, these multipotent (i.e. can become various types of cells in tissue culture (in vitro) cells can be called upon to participate in the repairs needed to restore tissues and functions.
 We will attempt to explain the cells involved in this process in the content of this site information